-In practical terms, this means that you can use IPv6 for replication between MySQL Clusters, but connections between nodes in the same MySQL Cluster must use IPv4.
-For more information, see Section 18.6.3, “Known Issues in MySQL Cluster Replication”.
+In practical terms, this means that you can use IPv6 for replication between NDB Clusters, but connections between nodes in the same NDB Cluster must use IPv4.
+For more information, see Section 18.6.3, “Known Issues in NDB Cluster Replication”.

-MySQL user accounts and privileges are normally not automatically propagated between different MySQL servers accessing the same MySQL Cluster.
-MySQL Cluster NDB 7.2 and later provides support for distributed privileges.
-While privilege distribution is not enabled automatically, you can activate it by following a procedure provided in the MySQL Cluster documentation.
-See Section 18.5.14, “Distributed MySQL Privileges for MySQL Cluster”, for more information.
+MySQL user accounts and privileges are normally not automatically propagated between different MySQL servers accessing the same NDB Cluster.
+MySQL NDB Cluster provides support for distributed privileges, which you can enable by following a procedure provided in the documentation; see Section 18.5.15, “Distributed Privileges Using Shared Grant Tables”, for more information.

 MySQL NDB Cluster does not provide any sort of automatic failover between SQL nodes.
 Your application must be prepared to handle the loss of SQL nodes and to fail over between them.

-You can use the NDB native backup and restore functionality in the MySQL Cluster management client and the ndb_restore program.
-See Section 18.5.3, “Online Backup of MySQL Cluster”, and Section 18.4.20, “ndb_restore — Restore a MySQL Cluster Backup”.
+You can use the NDB Cluster native backup and restore functionality in the NDB management client and the ndb_restore program.
+See Section 18.5.3, “Online Backup of NDB Cluster”, and Section 18.4.21, “ndb_restore — Restore an NDB Cluster Backup”.

 You can also use the traditional functionality provided for this purpose in mysqldump and the MySQL server.
 See Section 4.5.4, “mysqldump — A Database Backup Program”, for more information.